Ownheim-Consulting/surreal-frontend/README.md

 npm install
 ```

-4. Finally in order to run the application execute the following command:
+4. Finally, in order to run the application, execute the following command:
 ```
 npx expo start
 ```

-5. Follow the directions in the terminal in order to get the project setup and working on your
+5. Follow the directions in your terminal to get the project setup and working on your
-mobile device.
+mobile device with Expo.